 The Hook - Welcome

 You're taking up your customers' time, so it should be for a good reason.
 This is where you tell them why.
 Phrase it from their point of view: not why you want to talk to them, but why they should listen to you.
-Highlight how the tech touch will help their lives, so they pay attention.
+Highlight how the digital CS program will help their lives, so they pay attention.

 When you've captured a user's attention, it is vital to share information they want to hear, not what you want to tell them.
 If it’s what you want to tell them, it's going to sound like an advertisement.
 If it’s what they want to hear, it’s going to garner interest and trust.